MarketTriage

 A CEO sees daily revenue, monthly margins, supply-chain disruptions, and customer churn cohort-by-cohort.
 A non-executive director sees the same quarterly board pack everyone else gets, plus committee work.
 When a CEO commits personal capital to open-market shares, the underlying information set is materially deeper than a director's.

 The Decoding Inside Information paper separated insider trades into 'opportunistic' (irregular, often C-suite, contrary to recent personal pattern) and 'routine' (regular cadence, often grants and director clip purchases).
-Opportunistic insiders earned excess returns of ~7% per year over routine insiders.
+Opportunistic insiders earned roughly 82 basis points per month — about 9.8% annualized (value-weighted) — while routine trades earned essentially none.
 The signal lives in deviation from personal baseline, and senior officers deviate more meaningfully.

 Reason 3: Director buys are often token, scheduled, or governance-mandated